GateNLP/ultimate-sitemap-parser/docs/reference/formats.rst

 - Truncated files (perhaps because the web server timed out while serving the file) will be parsed as much as possible
 - Any unexpected tags are ignored
 - Timestamps are :ref:`parsed flexibly <xml date>`
+- Sitemaps without an XML namespace will be parsed as if it was there, so long as there is still a root ``<sitemapindex>`` or ``<urlset>`` element.

 .. note::

-    Namespaces must be declared to parse the sitemap and any extensions correctly.
+    Namespaces must be declared to parse extensions correctly.
 Any unrecognised namespaces will be ignored.

 .. _xml sitemap extensions: